Data Analysis with AI: Concepts

 This class – approach

-• focus on data analysis: code, stats, reporting
+• focus on data analysis steps: research question, code, statistics, reporting

 • self-help group to openly discuss experience and trauma